apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 ## Processing HTML

 After downloading, the entire HTML is available in our program as a string.
 We can print it to the screen or save it to a file, but not much more.
-But if it's a string, could we use [string operations](https://docs.python.org/3/library/stdtypes.html#string-methods) or [regular expressions](https://docs.python.org/3/library/re.html) to count the products?
+However, since it's a string, could we use [string operations](https://docs.python.org/3/library/stdtypes.html#string-methods) or [regular expressions](https://docs.python.org/3/library/re.html) to count the products?

-While somewhat possible, such approach is tedious, fragile, and unreliable.
-To work with HTML we need a robust tool dedicated for the task.
-An _HTML parser_ takes a text with HTML markup and turns it into a tree of Python objects.
+While somewhat possible, such an approach is tedious, fragile, and unreliable.
+To work with HTML, we need a robust tool dedicated to the task: an _HTML parser_.
+It takes a text with HTML markup and turns it into a tree of Python objects.

 :::info Why regex can't parse HTML